WhiteHades/expenseTracker/README.md

 # expenseTracker
-An expense tracker, in vue.jsclear
+An expense tracker, in vue.js.